Get advice and support about the rising costs of doing business on the Find Business Support website.

 1. Overview

-A limited partnership is a business structure which has both general and limited partners.
-General partners are liable for the full amount of the partnership's debt.
-Limited partners are only liable for the debts or obligations that they initially invest in the business.
+Distinct from general partnerships and limited liability partnerships, a limited partnership is a business structure which has both general and limited partners.
+General partners are liable for the full amount of the partnership's debt and the day to day running of the business.
+Limited partners are only liable for the debts or obligations that they initially invest in the business, and cannot participate in the management of the business.

 This guide explains what a limited partnership is, and how it can be created.
 It explains why limited partnerships must be registered with Companies House and how you can do this.
 It also tells you how limited partnerships are treated for tax purposes.